fxn/z85/README.md

 ## Implementation details

-To be as faithful to the spec as possible, `z85` takes the [C reference implementation](https://github.com/zeromq/rfc/blob/master/src/spec_32.c) and performs the changes needed to integrate it with the Ruby C API.
+To be as faithful to the spec as possible, `z85` takes the [C reference implementation](https://github.com/zeromq/rfc/blob/master/src/spec_32.c) and performs the minimal changes needed to integrate it with the Ruby C API.

 The [test suite](https://github.com/fxn/z85/blob/master/test/lib/test_z85.rb) contains the reference C test suite, and adds roundtrip verifications for [a variety of files](https://github.com/fxn/z85/tree/master/test/fixtures).